 Unfortunately, there’s no magic formula.
-The price of a swimming pool depends on a number of things.
-Before you buy a pool, consider the following points and think about the type of pool you want.
-Psst: Don't forget about your budget!
+The price of a pool depends on a number of factors.
+Before you buy, consider the following variables and your preferences (don’t forget about your budget) to determine the price of your inground pool.

 You should ask yourself some questions before buying a swimming pool.
 Here are a few numbers to help you determine the price of putting an inground pool in your backyard.

-A chlorine pool costs around $120 in maintenance fees per year, while a saltwater pool only costs $50.
-However, a saltwater pool costs more to install because of the saltwater chlorine generator you need to purchase (between $800 and $1,500).
-Contrary to popular belief, it won’t help you save in the long term since you have to replace this device every five years.
-The main advantage of a saltwater pool is that you don’t need to check the pool's chlorine level every day.
+An inground chlorine pool will cost about $120 per year to maintain, while a saltwater pool will cost about $50 per year.
+A saltwater pool costs more to install, however, because of the saltwater chlorinator you need to purchase (between $800 and $1,500).
+Contrary to popular belief, it won’t help you save in the long term because this device must be replaced every five years.
+The major advantage of a saltwater pool is that you don’t have to check its chlorine levels every day.

-Here are the annual fees to add to your budget:
+Here are the annual fees to budget for:

-Once you’ve determined the price of an inground pool that fits your needs, it’s time to evaluate your financing options.
-You should consider the state of your personal finances and the number of years you plan on living in your home.
+Once you’ve determined how much an inground pool will cost with all the added fees, it’s time to explore your financing options.
+Consider the state of your personal finances and the number of years you plan on living in your home.

 For example, if your property is worth $300,000 and the balance of